-- How long do you want to be overseas?
+- How long do you want to be away?
 Options include anything from one week over the spring break to a full academic year.
 For many, however, especially those who have internships or jobs, or who have rigid course sequences, a summer program might be the best option.

 - What is the program going to cost?
 While tuition and room and board account for the major expenses of studying abroad, there are other expenses involved, and you will need to plan for these as well.
 Among the more obvious are airfare, visa fees, and everyday expenses such as food and local transportation.

 - How much freedom do you want or need?
-Study abroad programs differ widely in their structure, formality, and level of independence.
+Global programs differ widely in their structure, formality, and level of independence.
 Keep in mind that there are pros and cons to both ends of the spectrum, and that living in another country offers a degree of independence all by itself!

 Pay attention to the requirements of the program as some programs have pre-departure classes, workshops, and or site visits in Pittsburgh prior to the start date of the program.

 Be sure to talk to your Academic Advisor(s) about courses before you begin your application, especially if you plan to take courses abroad toward your major, minor or any Area Studies Certificate(s).